henrybear327/Competitive-programming/LeetCode/cpp/readme.md

 # Reminders

-1. Deal with `NULL` pointer case and `sz = 0` cases first!
+1. Deal with `NULL` pointer and `sz = 0` cases first!
-2. Carefully consider the input conditions that is given
+2. Carefully consider the input conditions that are given
-    * range/sign of input! (leetcode 166, 7)
+    * range and sign of input! (leetcode 166, 7)
     * input datatype (int, float; string, vector, array)
-3. Come up with the sub-optimal/naive solution first
+3. Come up with the sub-optimal or naive solution first
-4. Testcases:
+4. Basic testcases:
     * no element
     * one element
     * extreme value